 There is justifiably two sides to every story, but here are my thoughts on health care reform as a cancer survivor.

 I try to maintain a balanced opinion when it comes to political issues and see all perspectives and sides.
-But I find myself struggling deeply when Congress doesn't vote in a way to support access to health care - especially amongst the most vulnerable - the patients.
+But I find myself struggling when Congress doesn't vote to support access to health care, especially amongst the most vulnerable, the patients.
 I struggle when patient protections that were included in prior health care bills are on the chopping block.

 Learning the health care system